Isotypical components of the homology of ICIS and images of deformations of map germs

 \section{Houston's conjecture on excellent unfoldings}

 Houston conjectured in \cite[Conjecture 6.2]{Houston2010} that \textsl{excellency }in families can be controlled by means of the image Milnor number, for any $p>n$, in corank one.
-In the same article, Houston gave a partial answer in \cite[Corollary 5.9]{Houston2010}, where the family has to be \textsl{good} (and more things).
+In the same article, Houston gave a partial answer in \cite[Corollary 5.9]{Houston2010}, where the family has to be \textsl{good} (and more assumptions).
 This conjecture was proved by the author and Nuño-Ballesteros for $p=n+1$ in \cite[Theorem 4.3]{GimenezConejero2022}.
-We present now a complete and simpler proof of the conjecture, showing when it is false, with our new approach.
-An answer to the conjecture \cite[Conjecture 4.6]{GimenezConejero2022} is also given, which asks about the converse.
+We present now a complete answer using our new approach, giving counterexamples and providing a correct modification of the statement of the conjecture which we also prove.
+An answer to the conjecture \cite[Conjecture 4.6]{GimenezConejero2022}, which asks about the converse, is also given.